Don't worry, we speak : Español (Spanish), too!

 Now, there are two things to be aware of: Economics and Control.
 In this first part, I’ll talk about Control Terms.

-Control is what allows investors to exercise some type of influence and grants them decision-making power inside the company.
+Is what allows investors to exercise some type of influence and grants them decision-making power inside the company.

 So, this post is sort of a clue card for you.
 When reading your Term Sheet, look for the following key words: